-- 1. When you first come to the lab, ask TC for the lab keys., notebooks, and stationary needs. - 2.
+- 1. When you first come to the lab, ask Tina or Kathy for a set of keys to the main entrance, the lab and postdoc fellow rooms.
+Also ask her to show you the lab security system and, above all, KNOW THE CODES! - 2.
 When you are in the lab, wear a lab coat as much as possible.
 Underneath the coat, wear long pants or long skirt.
 Shorts and mini-skirts are not allowed unless you are only in the lab for brief period.
 When handling anything that is radioactive, wear a pair of glasses and/or use the shield.
 When handling any organic chemicals (e.g., phenol), wear glasses. - 3.
 You can do anything you want with your own bench but please ALWAYS CLEAN AFTER YOURSELF when you work in common areas.
 Clean the gel rigs and put them back where they come from when you are done.
 Be considerate of others, make up a buffer or put it on the board (where applicable) when it is running low.
 When you open up a new box or a new vial of anything, make certain that it is not the last one in the lab and if so put the item on the board so it can be ordered before they all run out. - 4.
 When using any centrifuge, stay next to it until it has reached top speed and make sure there are no funny noises when you leave.
 The bench side microfuges are meant for short spins only.
 Use the ones in the equipment room if you need to spin for 5 minutes or more.
-Additionally, it is advised that you ask someone the first time you use the Ultracentrifuge or Sorvall centrifuge.
+Additionally, it is advised that you ask someone the first time you use the Ultracentrifuge, Sorvall, or large IEC centrifuge.

 Hope you can handle this much so far.
 The following pages were written by members of our group to help make life easier for everyone.
 Remember to always ask if you have any questions about anything.
-In case you have not heard: TC loves to show you how to precipitate DNA and run the minigels and stuff like that, so that everyone does it to perfection.
+In case you have not heard: Bert loves to show you how to precipitate the DNA and run the minigels and stuff like that, so that everyone does it to perfection.